Weidmuller Terminal Blocks in Georgia

 Matching accessories matter because a terminal strip usually depends on more than the blocks themselves.
 Jumpers, markers, end plates, partition plates, and test points need to fit the same terminal family so the layout stays clear and consistent.

-• Warehouse Automation: Warehouse control panels often support conveyors, scanning equipment, sortation lines, and automated storage.
+• Conveyor and Sortation Systems: Warehouse control panels often support conveyors, scanning equipment, sortation lines, and automated storage.
 Clear terminal layouts make service work easier as the facility expands or changes.

-• Water, Wastewater, and Energy Systems: Utility and infrastructure systems often use control panels for pumps, telemetry, monitoring equipment, and distributed control circuits.
+• Infrastructure Control Panels: Utility and infrastructure systems often use control panels for pumps, telemetry, monitoring equipment, and distributed control circuits.
 Terminal blocks help keep those connections organized across multiple sites.

 Match jumpers, markers, and end plates